 In 2018, I transitioned the ministry projects in both chiefdoms over to the men and women I’ve been working with.
 They are now continuing forward with reaching their communities with the Gospel.
 I’m now continuing forward with the same vision in a new area, Simwatachela Chiefdom.

 My heart is for the remote, unreached areas of the world and for the rural pastors and leaders whom we work alongside.
-My goal is to see the indigenous churches empowered and on fire for the Word of God.
+My goal is to see the local churches empowered and on fire for the Word of God.